Back to the COPC Blog

 1. Quantify Performance Improvement and Opportunity

 A well-designed, balanced scorecard quantifies performance improvement and areas of opportunity.
-Organizations are then able to target the most impactful areas for improvement appropriately.
+Organizations can then appropriately target the most impactful areas for improvement.
 Effective scorecards make building consensus around necessary actions and initiatives showing positive results easier.
 They remove the subjectivity from discussions around performance and performance improvement.

 1. Improve Communication and Alignment